AddyLopez/codecademy-react-router-adopt-a-pet/README.md

 Student project for Codecademy Full-Stack Path.

 **_Learning objective_**: To add client-side routing using React Router to an existing pet adoption website and thereby fix the broken features.
+The website is a Single-Page Application (SPA) which functions like a multi-page website; however, the React and React Router frameworks provide solutions to the performance costs typically associated with multi-page websites.

 According to the assignment, I was to "add client-side routing to the application using React Router so that: